Sunday Bible Study Header

 In one of his letters, C.S.
 Lewis offered this challenge: "Put first things first and we get second things thrown in: put second things first & we lose both first and second things."
 With God's many blessings and with our long spiritual heritage, it can sometimes be tempting to look at things that should point us to God as what we really need.
 This is especially true in times of suffering as it shows us what we are putting first.
 If it is not God, it will not hold.
 The book of Hebrews teaches us to continually remind ourselves of the majesty of God and the greatness of his salvation for us.
 We are working through this book in the hopes that God will renew our focus on the first things: God and His will for our lives.

-RESPECTABLE SINS Gym building - Gymnasium
+Philippians Gym building - Gymnasium

 Teachers: Greg Teal and Rick Steen